mesosphere-backup/open-docs/getting-started/index.md

 ## Mesos in the Cloud

 You can easily deploy Mesosphere DCOS into the cloud.
-Currently [Amazon Web Services](http://mesosphere.com/amazon) is supported but [Azure](https://mesosphere.com/azure/) and [Google](https://mesosphere.com/google/) support are coming soon!
+Currently [Amazon Web Services](http://mesosphere.com/amazon) is supported but [Azure](https://mesosphere.com/azure/) and [Google](https://mesosphere.com/google/) support are coming soon!!

 ## DIY Mesos